Blog Layout

 A critical tenant of the coach’s role is to let the client own their experience.
 No coach can create change for another person.
 No coach can force a transformation.
 No coach can tell a parent what is right or wrong, good or bad.
 The client gets to step into responsibility from the very beginning and decide the outcome they desire.

 Working with a client to set an intention for their work with you is a step you cannot overlook.
-An intention becomes the client’s north star, and it allows you as the coach to consistently check in on the progress they’re making.
-A parent coming to work with a coach understandably has a lot going on, and it’s nearly impossible for them to keep track of their own progress.
+An intention becomes the client’s north star, and it allows you, as the coach, to consistently check in on the progress they’re making.
+Parents coming to work with a coach understandably have a lot going on, and it’s nearly impossible for them to keep track of their own progress.
 You are the guide, and you get to gently redirect conversations and strategies back toward the path of their original intention.

 Evolve